 James N. Geer

-Jim Newton Geer began his career as a civilian lawman in 1922 as a deputy sheriff in Red River County.
+Jim Newton Geer began his law enforcement career in 1922 as a deputy sheriff in Red River County.
 He served as sheriff from 1935 to 1945 when he became a Texas Ranger.
-Jim was appointed a criminal investigator assigned to Headquarters Company in 1945 and later transferred to Company A and then to Company B. During his time with the Rangers, Geer worked many cases including the Texarkana Phantom Murders, general cattle rustling and narcotic crimes.
+Jim was appointed a criminal investigator assigned to Headquarters Company in 1945 and later transferred to Company A and then to Company B. During his time with the Rangers, Geer worked many cases including the Texarkana Phantom Murders, cattle rustling and narcotics crimes.
 Geer passed away in Wichita Falls, Texas, after thirty-three years of law enforcement service.
-He was noted as a “fine officer and a fine gentlemen.”
+He was noted as a “fine officer and a fine gentleman.”

 Henry J.N.
-Taub Hall also features a selection of the museum’s works of fine art, including a portrait of Sam Houston, a painting depicting the Battle of Plum Creek and works by noted Texas artist Tom Lea.
-Taub Hall also houses a number of bronze works by noted sculptors.
+Taub Hall also features a selection of the museum's works of fine art, including a portrait of Sam Houston, a painting depicting the Battle of Plum Creek and works by noted Texas artist Tom Lea.
+Taub Hall also houses several bronzes by noted sculptors.